XingyuHe/NLP-HW1/GUIDE.md

    for discussion such as arian, sodom

 4. How do I manage mispellings
+5. TFIDF model what to do if out of vocab
+6. Pipeline object
+select ngram featues

 FINISHED:
 1. raw counts of each connotations in a sentence such as "positive", "negative", "neutral"